Best Toned Legs Workout Ever [6 week plan]

 [B] Take a big step forward with your right leg, and lower your front and back leg at about a 90-degree angle.
 Your front knee should not go over your toes, and your back should be straight.

-[C] Step back to starting position and repeat the movement.
+[C] Step back to the starting position and repeat the movement.
 Change legs to complete the set.

 [A] Stand with feet hip-width apart, core engaged.